Design System

 • This also reduced the time it took for our designers to wireframe a partners responsive dashboards from a week to just half a day.
 By adopting the Hyboard design system, the team was able to quickly prototype new features, streamline the onboarding process for new designers and developers, and hasten the handover process.

-SMACC is streamlining financial and accounting tracking software with Real-Time monitoring of Incoming Invoice Processes.
+SMACC is streamlining financial and accounting tracking with Real-Time monitoring of Incoming Invoice Processes.

 Scroll to Top